snowplow/documentation/docs/data-apps/index.md

 1. Redshift Username
 2. Redshift Password (**please send this in a secure format**)
 3. Redshift Database
-4. Redshift Schema (indicator of where the app should default into but is configurable in most apps once launched)
+4. Redshift Schema (indicator of where the app should default into, but is configurable in most apps once launched)
 5. Redshift Host
 6. Redshift Port (e.g. 5439)